mainmatter/svelte-workshop/4-routing.iapresenter/text.md

 // get stuck in and create this folder structure then play around with the URL to see that each page is working

 ---
-!!! this needs changing, we know give an example of how you can still access the parent data here by loading the songs in (app)/+layout.server.js
+!!! this needs changing, we now give an example of how you can still access the parent data here by loading the songs in (app)/+layout.server.js

 ## Loading data
 	src/routes/(app)/library/songs/+page.server.js